 - Behaviour in class

 - Behaviour in the playground

 - Behaviour in the school environment and behaviour on school outings

 - Attendance at school/Education Welfare Act

-- Homework after school and extra-curricular activities.

 Behaviour in class

 Courtesy and respect are essential.
 Disrespectful behaviour towards other pupils or towards other pupils or towards a teacher (e.g. defiance, cheek, insolence) are unacceptable.
 Pupils must respect the right of other pupils to learn.
 Any behaviour which interferes with the right (e.g. constant disruption of the class persistent distracting of others) is considered unacceptable behaviour.